nginxinc/ansible-role-nginx-controller-gateway/README.md

 ### Required Variables

-`controller.fqdn` - FQDN of the NGINX Controller instance
+`nginx_controller_fqdn` - FQDN of the NGINX Controller instance

-`controller.auth_token` - Authentication token for NGINX Controller
+`nginx_controller_auth_token` - Authentication token for NGINX Controller

-`environmentName` - Environment the gateway is associated with
+`nginx_controller_environmentName` - Environment the gateway is associated with

-`gateway.metadata.name` - Name of the gateway
+`nginx_controller_gateway.metadata.name` - Name of the gateway

-`gateway.ingress.uris` - URI for the gateway to service
+`nginx_controller_gateway.ingress.uris` - URI for the gateway to service

-`gateway.ingress.placement.instanceRefs` - Instance(s) this gateway configuration is applied to (these must exist first)
+`nginx_controller_gateway.ingress.placement.instanceRefs` - Instance(s) this gateway configuration is applied to (these must exist first)

 ### Template Variables